openstack/os-ken/doc/source/library_mrt.rst

 Writing MRT file
 ================

-For dumping the routing information which your RyuApp generated, you can use mrtlib.Writer.
+For dumping the routing information which your OSKenApp generated, you can use mrtlib.Writer.

 .. autoclass:: os_ken.lib.mrtlib.Writer